jspong/jspong.github.io/resume.md

 - *Last Mile Route Estimation*
   - Integrated Deep Learning Platform for Route-Level Time Estimation with Delivery Planner.
+    - Designed and Implemented Inference Client for Real-Time Cost Planning.
-    - Designed integration, and led team to Scale System to handle Bursts of Millions of Estimates per Minute.
+    - Analyzed Performance Bottlenecks in Client and Model, Scaling to Bursts of Millions of Requests per Minute.
   - Led Cross-Functional Initiatives to Implement and Evangelize Modern DevOps and MLOps practices.
     - Created Event-Driven Model Registry Service to Streamline Operations and Facilitate Communication between Engineering and Data Science Teams.
     - Designed and Implemented Data Pipeline to perform Extract-Transform-Load (ETL) tasks for Model Training and Feature Extraction for Realtime Inference.
     - Designed, Implemented, and Rearchitected Systems using Java, Typescript, Python, PyTorch, Apache Spark, AWS SageMaker, AWS Glue, and AWS EC2 infrastructure.
+  - Organized Efficient processes for team, including standardized Issue Tracking, Agile Workflow using Scrum and Kanban principles.

 - *Last Mile Simulations*
-  - Led team of three to build Simulations Platform using Native AWS Services
+  - Led team of three to build Simulations Platform using Native AWS Services.
     - Orchestrated System Execution using Elastic Container Service (ECS), AWS Step Functions, AWS Lambda, AWS Simple Queue Service (SQS), and AWS Batch.
     - Configured Connectivity to Microservices using VPC Networking, Dynamic Client/Server Configuration, and IAM policies.
     - Built Systems for Configuring Architecture, Configuration, and Metadata using Java, CloudFormation, VPC Networking, and S3.